What is ANSI/BIFMA Certification?

 So how does "contract" furniture get graded as such?
 There's actually an entire industry infrastructure dedicated to testing these products at independent laboratories all over the world.
 The standards-setting organization for our industry is BIFMA, which stands for the Business + Institutional Furniture Manufacturers Association.
-BIFMA is a not-for-profit organization funded by membership dues - both its funding and its know-how is contributed by the largest manufacturers in the industry.
+BIFMA is a not-for-profit organization funded by membership dues - both its funding and its know-how is contributed to by the largest manufacturers in the industry.
 BIFMA is tucked under the auspices of ANSI - the American National Standards Institute.
-ANSI is also a not-for-profit organization that is dedicated to setting industry standards for safety, reliability and so forth.
+ANSI is also a not-for-profit organization that is dedicated to setting industry standards for safety, reliability, and so forth.

 Contract furniture manufacturers must submit their products to an independent laboratory that is specially equipped to perform product testing to ANSI/BIFMA standards.
 This basically means that they have a bunch of robotic lab equipment designed to cycle test desks, chairs, file cabinets, and numerous other furniture products.
 If you want to learn more about what this testing typically entails check out this primer on ANSI/BIFMA testing for standing desks and treadmill desks.